 What’s great about Chucks are they’re affordable and reliable in their shoe fit.
 It’s just a great canvas shoe that has been around decades.
 There are some drawbacks such as longevity and the fact they lack arch support.
 If you have custom insoles you can always fix that though.
 We travel with a pair and swap them in and out of shoes.

-Ghost 11 is a road running shoe, so it’s a good fit for those who are looking to hit the pavement running while abroad.
-Given that many streets around the world are uneven, we recommend a cushioned shoe like these as the best women’s running shoe for travel.
+Ghost 12 is a road running shoe, so it’s a good fit for those who are looking to hit the pavement running while abroad.
+Given that many streets around the world are uneven, we recommend a cushioned shoe like these as the best women’s running shoes for travel.
 Running on cobblestone makes it easy to pronate or supinate so opt for a shoe like this on rough surfaces.
-Running shoes are the most stylish shoes, but they are by far some of the most comfortable walking shoes for women available.

 They fit well, are durable, and stable and fit for any day on the trail.
 I’m particularly happy with their traction, which has kept me from falling more than once on some muddy trails in South America.
 As for comfort the Speedgoat 3’s have a nice cushion feel and decent arch support.
 Hoka One One is famous for having strong arch support and helping people who pronate or have flat feet that aid proper running form.